qdrant/landing_page/qdrant-landing/content/documentation/fastembed/fastembed-colbert.md

 ## Querying

 ColBERT uses two distinct methods for embedding documents and queries, as do we in Fastembed.
 However, we altered query pre-processing used in ColBERT, so we don't have to cut all queries after 32-token length but ingest longer queries directly.

-<aside role="status">Our query preprocessing method differs slightly from ColBERT's one on queries longer than 32 BERT tokens.</aside>

 ```python
 qdrant_client.query_points(